- Shared hosting

 After finding the web hosting companies with the best customer rating (more than 4 out of 5), I simply compare the total price of each.
 Based on the registration for the maximum allowed period which is typically 2-3 years, I choose the hosting provider with the lowest overall cost.

 I prefer to use shared hosting because it’s the cheapest hosting type and I don’t need more when starting out, at least for a few years ahead.”

 Now, let’s take out the most important criteria that were mentioned.

 It’s obvious that no one wants to overpay for their hosting, and many of us couldn’t afford it if we wanted to.
 This is one of the main reasons why so many users resort to shared hosting.
-Luckily for us, the managed 10Web hosting powered by Google cloud is now available at a price you would usually pay for a shared alternative — $10/month!
+Luckily for us, 10Web’s automated WordPress hosting powered by Google cloud is available at a price you would usually pay for a shared alternative — $10/month!

 Website performance is insanely important to your website.
 Studies show that just one-second delay in page load time can cause a 16% drop in customer satisfaction!

 Open one of the speed testing tools (Google PageSpeed Insights, GTmetrix, Website Speed Test by Pingdom, etc.) and see if websites hosted where you want to host yours run fast enough.
-Websites hosted on 10Web automatically get a Google PageSpeed Insights score of 95 and higher.
+Websites hosted on 10Web automatically get a PageSpeed score of 90 and higher.